abeauvisage/uasl_image_acquisition/README.md

 4. Run stereo_example (Don't forget to replace the camera serials/types with your cameras)

-/!\ if using Tau2 making sure the camera is configured in Continious mode, trigger won't work in slave mode. (normally it is already configured in the class so it shouldn't be a problem).
+** /!\ if using Tau2 making sure the camera is configured in Continuous mode, trigger won't work in slave mode. (normally it is already configured in the class so it shouldn't be a problem). **